jellycode/woocommerce-meilisearch/README.md

 * [WooCommerce Product Add-Ons](https://woocommerce.com/products/product-add-ons/)
 * [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/)

+If you would like to see support for additional plugins please submit an issue.

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.